shanec-/generator-nullfactory-xrm/README.md

 Install-Module -Name Microsoft.Xrm.Data.PowerShell -Scope CurrentUser -Force
 ```

-Even if you skip the above step, the sychrnoization PowerShell script would attempt to install it automatically.
+Even if you skip this step, the sychrnoization PowerShell script would attempt to install it automatically.
 The PowerShell scripts require a minimum of PowerShell 5.0 and Microsoft.Xrm.Data.PowerShell 2.5.

 ### Install Customised .gitignore